papilocollanso/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is alx job for listing files in their place
+this is alx job for listing files intheir place